-- (a) Financial instruments (continued): - (iii) Amortized cost:
+(iii) Amortized cost:

 Financial assets and liabilities classified as amortized cost are recognized initially at fair value plus or minus any directly attributable transaction costs.
 Subsequent measurement is at amortized cost using the effective interest method, less any impairment losses.
-The Fund classifies cash and cash equivalents, receivable from issuance of redeemable units, interest receivable, payable for redemption of units, bank indebtedness, affiliate loans payable, fund manager cost recoveries payable, accrued interest and other accounts payable, as amortized cost.
+The Fund classifies cash, fund manager cost recoveries payable, and other accounts payable and accruals as amortized cost.